cedar: Optimized and Unified Machine Learning Input Data Pipelines: Optimization and Dynamic Scaling

-To compare costs between fused-and-offloaded plans, the cost model first calculates a cost for each pipe $p$ if it is offloaded to a non-\textit{base} \texttt{Variant} $v$ (i.e., outside the \texttt{Driver}).
+\textit{Cost model.} To compare costs between plans, the cost model uses Amdahl's Law to determine the benefit that $p$ gains if it is offloaded to a \texttt{Variant} $v$.
 It assigns a lower cost $cost_{v}(p)$ to \texttt{Variants} that achieve a higher throughput.
 The cost model uses the overall speedup $s_v(p) = tput_v(p) / tput_{base}$ of $v$.
-It then uses Amdahl's Law to solve for the speedup of $p$ on $v$ and linearly scales the reordered $cost_{R}(p)$ accordingly.
+It then solves for the speedup of $p$ on $v$ and linearly scales the reordered $cost_{R}(p)$ accordingly.
 We constrain $cost_{v}(p) \geq 0$.

 Fusion reduces I/O costs between \texttt{Pipes}.
 To calculate the cost of a fused \texttt{Pipe} $p$, which fuses pipes $q_1, ..., q_n$, the cost model calculates the reduction of I/O relative to the un-fused baseline as $io(p) = (size_{in, R}(q_1) + size_{out, R}(q_{n})) / (size_{in, R}(q_1) + 2*size_{in, R}(q_2) + ... + 2*size_{in, R}(q_n) + size_{out, R}(q_{n}))$.
-The cost model then discounts the aggregate costs of all original \texttt{Pipes} by the relative I/O savings, $cost_{fused, v}(p) = io(p) * (cost_{v}(q_1) + ... + cost_{v}(q_n))$.
+The cost model then discounts the aggregate costs of all original \texttt{Pipes} by the relative I/O savings:

-Because offloading/fusion affects performance relative to caching (e.g., offloading may re-compute samples faster than reading from the cache), \texttt{fuse\_and\_offload} enumerates plans using the reordered graph with and without the previously-inserted cache \texttt{Pipe}, returning the best plan according to the cost model.
-This allows the \texttt{Optimizer} to revert prior passes if a more optimal solution is found.